rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 After some investigation, I found out that it was a bug in Cardinal's scheduler.
 It's a deadlock that happens **only when the world is reset after an odd number of ticks**.
 A ridiculous bug!
 I probably would've caught this myself in local development, but the fact that the simulator caught it this fast was amazing.

 Then I ran the test again, a lot of times.
 Each iteration has a different seed and configuration.
 Nothing.
 Sometimes I get a bug, but most turned out to be bugs in the harness rather than Cardinal.
 I tried tuning the test configuration a little bit, but still nothing.
 At that point, I wasn't sure what was wrong.
 Was my harness too simple to find more bugs?
 Or was my code just bug-free (highly unlikely)?
-Was it finding bugs but I didn't have the correct assertions to catch them?
+Was it finding bugs, but I didn't have the correct assertions to catch them?

 I don't know the answer.
 And it seems I wasn't the only one with this issue.
 The other day, I was watching the [BugBash Podcast episode](https://youtu.be/UHdPnubbzBI?si=8Ulo3BXc3x8a5Fr-) with the co-authors of [DDIA (2nd edition)](https://dataintensive.net/), and [Chris Riccomini](https://cnr.sh/) talked about his experience adding DST to [SlateDB](https://slatedb.io/).
 He mentioned things like DST being high-investment but low-return, didn't explore that much state, and that it only found three known bugs.
 This matched perfectly with my (short) experience!